 Update (11/09/18): WhatsApp is now available on JioPhone and JioPhone 2

 WhatsApp is widely used as a messaging tool in India and when a phone like JioPhone which is quite popular in the country doesn’t come with WhatsApp support.
 It worries people.
 Which is why Reliance in partnership with WhatsApp has finally introduced the IM messenger on its Jio Store.
 The new app that is released today comes with a support for KaiOS.
-This announcement was done by WhatsApp on its
+This announcement was done by WhatsApp on its official blog.

 Talking about the app, it offers all the features like sending texts, photos, and videos as other platforms.
 It also allows recording and sending voice messages directly from the app.
 It is unknown whether they would be able to make voice or video calls like one can do on the Android and iOS apps.
 One important point that the company highlighted is that all messages are end-to-end encrypted.
 This app can be downloaded from the AppStore on both JioPhone and JioPhone 2.

 Update (16/08/18): WhatsApp announces unlimited backup support on Google Drive starting November 12

 WhatsApp has been the pillar of communication among citizens of many countries as it offers one of the fastest and easiest ways to communicate free of cost.
 Of course, keeping aside the data costs, the app doesn’t ask for any monthly fees.
 With so much data being shared on the WhatsApp, we all like to keep the back up of those conversations.

 Further, the increased consumption of images and videos via WhatsApp made it quite data consuming in terms of backup.
 Considering not all who back up their contents on Google Drive have opted for higher storage options.
 Since Google charges for the higher storage plans.
 But WhatsApp users don’t have to worry about that anymore.
 The Facebook-owned messaging platform has come to a partnership with Google.